aeternity/aepp-prototypes/base-aepp/identity-management.md

 ![3.1 - ID Manager - Dashboard Total.jpg](screens/3.1-id_manager-dashboard_total.jpg)

 The Dashboard is an overview of the following items:
-1.	**Identities**: The first card is a combined view of all identities, swiping to the right shows more cards, they represent the most frequently used identities.
+1.	**Identities**: The first card is a combined view of all identities, swiping to the right shows more cards, which represent the most frequently used identities.
-1.	**Balance Summary of the last week**, these information depends on the selected card
+1.	**Balance Summary of the last week**, this information depends on the selected card.
-1.	**Recent transactions**, according to the selected cards
+1.	**Recent transactions**, from the selected card.
-1.	**Currency History** shows the fiat value of AET
+1.	**Currency History** shows the changes in fiat value of AET.

 ![3.2 - ID Manager - Dashboard ID.jpg](screens/3.2-id_manager-dashboard_id.jpg)

-The Dashboard when a specific identity is selected, only transactions from this identity are shown now.
+When a specific identity is selected in the Dashboard, only transactions from it are shown.

 ---

 ![4.2 - ID Manager - My Identities - Sidemen.jpg](screens/4.2-id_manager-my_identities-sidemenu.jpg)

-A sidemenu provides access to more functions
+A sidemenu provides access to additional functionality.

 ## My Identities

-This is the place to manage identities and access a more detailed view of a specific identity.
+This is the area where the user can manage identities and access the detail view of a specific identity.

 ![4.1 - ID Manager - My Identities.jpg](screens/4.1-id_manager-my_identities.jpg)

-A listview of all identities, the frequently used is shown on top.
+A list view of all identities.
+The most frequently used identities are shown at the top.

 ---